konflux-ci/e2e-tests/tests/konflux-demo/README.md

    1. Create a user namespace

 2. Test Scenario
-   1. The application was created successfully and is healthy
+   1. The application was created successfully
    2. The Component (default) Build finished successfully
    3. Snapshot was created and integration test finished successfully